redhat-developer/vscode-openshift-tools/README.md

 This extension can work with local or remote OpenShift clusters.

 To provision local instance of OpenShift cluster, developers can use the following options:
-* [CodeReady Containers](* [Red Hat CodeReady Containers](http://red.ht/39kEznd) - run single node local OpenShift 4.x cluster
+* [Red Hat CodeReady Containers](https://code-ready.github.io/crc/) - run single node local OpenShift 4.x cluster
-) - run single node local OpenShift 4.x cluster
 * [minishift](http://bit.ly/3rSvzOx) / [CDK](http://red.ht/3opF1XC) - run single node local OpenShift 3.x cluster

 For detail analysis of how to setup and run local OpenShift Cluster using minishift, please follow this [wiki](http://bit.ly/3be4jUv).